B-Rank: A top N Recommendation Algorithm: METHODS

-I used two data sets to test B-Rank. {\bf MovieLens} (movielens.umn.edu), a web service from GroupLens (grouplens.org).
+Two data sets are used to B-Rank. {\bf MovieLens} (movielens.umn.edu), a web service from GroupLens (grouplens.org).
 Ratings are recorded on a five stars scale.
 The data set contains $1682$ movies $\times$ $943$ users.
 Only $6,5\%$ of possible votes are expressed. {\bf Jester} (shadow.ieor.Berkeley.edu/humor), an online joke recommender system.
 The data set contains $73421$ users $\times$ $100$ jokes.
 In contrast to MovieLens, the data set from jester is dense: $75\%$ of all votes are expressed.
 The rating scale are real numbers between $-10$ and $10$.

 Apart from the sparsity and the dimensional ratio (number of object vs. number of users), the most fundamental difference is the amount of a priori information accessible to users.
 People choose movies they want to see on the basis of many different information sources.
 They know actors, they read reviews, they ask friends for feedback etc. When users buy their tickets, they already did a pre-selection.
 On the other hand no pre-selection is possible with online jokes.